 Choose a Research Paper Topic

-Choosing the right research paper topic is vitally important.
+Choosing the right research paper topic is vitally important if you are struggling with how to write a qualitative research paper.
 You will have to do extensive research and show an in-depth understanding of whatever topic you choose.
 Choose a topic that you genuinely find interesting.
 This will make the research process a lot more fun, and your enthusiasm and passion will come across in the writing.

 Make sure that the topic you choose isn’t too broad.
 Your paper should answer new questions, which means that it has to be specific.
 For example, the impact of television on teenagers might be an acceptable essay topic, but it’s too broad for a research paper.
 The impact of violent TV shows on teenagers in developing countries is a much better topic.
 A narrower topic also allows you to do more targeted research and spend less time on background information.